-- You need to pack all the things you will need; for example, a sleeping bag will keep you warm.
+- You need to pack the appropriate things for camping; for example, a sleeping bag will keep you warm.

-- I have paid all of the dues; as a result, I expect to receive all the privileges listed in the bylaws.
+- I have paid my dues; as a result, I expect to receive all the privileges listed in the bylaws.

 Famous Compound Sentences

-Here are a few examples of compound sentences spoken by presidents and some other well-known people:
+Here are a few examples of compound sentences spoken by well-known figures:

 - "A man may die, nations may rise and fall, but an idea lives on."
 (John F. Kennedy)